Surgical Procedures: Surgery and Staging for Kaposi Sarcoma

 Surgery for Kaposi Sarcoma

 Surgery is often used to treat Kaposi Sarcoma.
-The procedure used depends on many things, like the size and location of the cancer.
+The procedure used depends on many things, like where and how big your cancer is.
 Your surgeon will talk to you about your specific procedure.

-Surgical procedures used to treat Kaposi sarcoma include:
+Surgical procedures used to treat Kaposi sarcoma are:

-- Electrodesiccation and curettage: This procedure removes the affected skin growth with a curette (a spoon-shaped surgical tool).
+• Electrodesiccation and curettage: Removes the affected skin growth with a curette (a spoon-shaped surgical tool).
 An electrical current with a special needle is used to stop any bleeding and kill the remaining Kaposi sarcoma cells.

 What are the risks of Kaposi Sarcoma surgery?